+{This work provides a good indication that, with the right choice of parameters, deep learning autoencoders can be used as tools to define new quantities which are affected less by finite scaling effects and lead to more precise evaluation of observables related to the phase structure of statistical models.
+This could be proven beneficial for theories in which the production of thermalized uncorrelated configurations requires a large number of computational resources.}

 There are other several related directions in which this work can be extended.
-Since our proposed autoencoder has been tested just in one system, it would be important to investigate its generalisation to other physical systems with non-trivial phase structure.
+Since our proposed autoencoder has been tested only on the 2D-Ising model, it would be important to investigate its generalization to other physical systems with non-trivial phase structure.
 An important question, which could be answered is whether this neural network is capable of identifying the phases for cases in which an order parameter is either not known or not existing; such an example is the Hubbard model~\cite{1963RSPSA.276..238H} describing the transition between conducting and insulating systems.
-Another relevant question is how the autoencoder behaves in cases where the phase transition is of a different order or an infinite order such as in the 2D $XY$ spin model where the relevant phase transition is the Kosterlitz-Thouless which is of infinite order~\cite{Kosterlitz:1973xp}.
+Another relevant question is how { this particular} autoencoder behaves in cases where the phase transition is of a different order, or an infinite order such as in the 2D $XY$\footnote{Autoencoders have already been applied to the 2D XY model~\cite{Cristoforetti:2017naf}, albeit as a generative procedure in order to support the Monte-Carlo simulation of the system and production of configurations.} spin model where the relevant phase transition is the Kosterlitz-Thouless which is of infinite order~\cite{Kosterlitz:1973xp}.